idlesign/steampak/docs/source/index.rst

 *Nicely packed tools to work with Steam APIs*

-Steam library bindings for Python programming language.
+* Steam library bindings for Python programming language.

   It allows your game to interact with features offered by Steam client and Steam platform.

+* Tools for querying Steam Web resources.

+  Allowing access to applications and market data from within your Python application.

+* Command line utility.

+  To reach and analyse publicly available applications and market information.

 Requirements